 - Do not select more than 28 objects to create a subVI because 28 is the maximum number of connections on a connector pane.

 - Avoid creating cycles on the block diagram.

-- Avoid including a structure that contains a front panel terminal in the selection.
+- Avoid including a structure that contains a block diagram terminal in the selection.